mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 Near the beginning of the game (MV, if you're interested), one very powerful (haha) source of resources and power is through a mod called Hostile Neural Networks (HNN).
 Through it, one can generate a plethora of basic metals, gems, mob drops, and more, all from some cobblestone, water, and power.
 The mod is themed around killing virtual mobs in "simulation chambers" and then producing loot in "fabrication chambers."

-Importantly, the main resource consumed by simulation chambers -- pulsating prediction matrices -- needs only ender pearls, which is one of the possible outputs (all other inputs can be obtained through some processing of cobblestone and water).
+Importantly, the main resource consumed by simulation chambers--pulsating prediction matrices--needs only ender pearls, which is one of the possible outputs (all other inputs can be obtained through some processing of cobblestone and water).
 Though the crafting tree is somewhat convoluted, using one simulation chamber to produce ender pearls is sufficient to support running something like 7 other simulation chambers.
 The process can thus be bootstrapped.

 In this manner, many of the early-game resources, like diamonds, redstone, iron, and more, can be automated given sufficient power; and wouldn't you know it, diamonds can be burned for power.
 As a result, HNN lines can bootstrap both resource and power generation, and setting them up is a fairly scalable way to obtain both.

 We started off with an HNN setup for power.
 It was small and just produced diamonds to run numismatic dynamos.
-Then, time passed and we needed more power and a stable source of more resources.
-Cue HNN setup #2 for the resources, and an upgrade to the setup #1.
+Then, time passed, and we needed more power and a stable source of more resources.
+Cue HNN setup #2 for the resources and an upgrade to setup #1.
 These two lines were intentionally kept separate (we wouldn't want the resource generation setup to accidentally cannibalize powergen inputs), and they got us through most of MV and HV.
 But the factory grew.

 At some point in late HV or early EV, we needed even more power.
 The old setup wasn't cutting it anymore.
 Since there wasn't enough space to keep expanding in place, and I couldn't just tear down and move our main power generation without catastrophic base failure, HNN setup #3 was built to increase power production.

 Soon thereafter, the base demanded more resources.
 I bit the bullet and made HNN setup #4 with a simulation chamber for every producible resource.
-This passive generation generated millions of each resource over the course of many months, and fulfilled the base's needs until almost the end (...~~foreshadowing~~).
+This passive generation generated millions of each resource over the course of many months and fulfilled the base's needs until almost the end (...~~foreshadowing~~).

 History repeats itself, and so too did the increase in power demand.
 HNN setup #5 produced power and involved a couple hundred simulation chambers and another couple hundred dynamos.
 Honestly, it was pretty glorious.
 This was the last scale at which HNN-based power was feasible, after which other sources of power took over.

-By late game, I thought I had rinsed myself of HNN. _Boy was I wrong_.
+By late game, I thought I had rinsed myself of HNN. _Boy, was I wrong_.
 One day, parts of our base began to shut down.
 Various metal alloys weren't being stocked.
 Processes were breaking down.
-We tracked the problems down the chain of dependencies, and found out that the base completely ran out of iron. _Iron_.
+We tracked the problems down the chain of dependencies and found out that the base completely ran out of iron. _Iron_.
 How was this even possible?
 GregTech has its ways.

 Nevertheless, the factory demanded more iron, and HNN hitched its grubby little hands back onto my shoulder.
-This birthed HNN setup #6, which involved some late-game super-scaled multiblocks, and generated tens of thousands of select resources every second.
+This birthed HNN setup #6, which involved some late-game super-scaled multiblocks, generating tens of thousands of select resources every second.

 ### civil engineering